María del Carmen Triana

 Professor Triana's teaching philosophy is to motivate students, to intellectually stimulate them, and to utilize a feedback-intensive pedagogy.
 She combines theoretical approaches with real-world examples to produce a highly integrated understanding of diverse phenomena in the business world.
 She ties her own research and corporate work experience as a project manager and HR analyst to research-based discussions to make learning interesting, relevant, and multi-dimensional.
 She motivates students and intellectually stimulates them by utilizing diverse activities including individual and team discussion, case studies, field interviews, short videos, team projects, simulations, role-playing activities, guest speakers, discussion panels, and traditional lectures.

-At Owen, Professor Triana teaches Strategic Human Resource Management, Employee Engagement & People Analytics, and Diversity in Organizations in the daytime MBA program.
+At Owen, Professor Triana teaches Strategic Human Resource Management and Building Inclusive Organizations in the daytime MBA program.
+She also teaches Organizational Behavior in the undergraduate minor program.

 Research Interests